 Why You Might Want to Skip Cannery Row

 - If all you want to do is shop, eat and take photos to prove you were there, you may not enjoy checking out the area's more historical sights.
-You can find information about shopping at Cannery Row here.

 - The walk is flat and about half a mile one way.
 Most people can do it without any issues, but you know your abilities best.

-Monterey Bay Aquarium: (886 Cannery Row) This aquarium was once the Hovden Cannery.
-Inside, just to the left of the main entrance, you'll find some of the cannery's old boilers and an informative exhibit about the sardine industry.
-It's not worth the price of admission for just this exhibit, but if you're going to the aquarium for other reasons, don't miss it.Continue to 3 of 8 below.
+Monterey Bay Aquarium: This aquarium was once the Hovden Cannery.
+Inside, just to the left of the main entrance, you'll find some of the cannery's old boilers and an educational exhibit about the sardine industry.
+It's not worth the price of admission for just this exhibit, but if you're going to the aquarium for other reasons, don't miss it.

-Ed Ricketts' Lab
+Ed Ricketts' Lab (800 Cannery Row)

 Marine biologist and scientist Ed Ricketts collected and preserved tide pool plants and animals and sold them to schools around the world.
-His laboratory was at 800 Cannery Row.

 After Ricketts' death, his lab became the meeting place for a group called the Pacific Biological Laboratory.
 Today it belongs to the City of Monterey.
-They tours of the old lab a few times a year.
-You'll find the schedule here.Continue to 4 of 8 below.
+There are tours of the old lab a few times a year.
+You'll find the schedule here.

-Wing Chong Building
+Wing Chong Building (835 Cannery Row)

-The La Ida Cafe in the building next door to it was where Steinbeck's character, part-time bartender Eddie the poured leftover drinks into a jug for Mack and the boys.Continue to 5 of 8 below.
+The La Ida Cafe in the building next door to it was where Steinbeck's character, part-time bartender Eddie the poured leftover drinks into a jug for Mack and the boys.

 Cannery Worker Houses

-Continue along Cannery Row past El Torito Restaurant through the scruffier, less touristed-up part of Cannery Row where some interesting old relics remain.Continue to 6 of 8 below.
+Continue along Cannery Row past El Torito Restaurant through the scruffier, less touristed-up part of Cannery Row where some interesting old relics remain.

 Between the shopping area and the Monterey Plaza, you'll find the last remnants of Cannery's Row's bygone days, crumbling buildings and castoff equipment from the old canning plants.

-Cross the street to get on the ocean side of Cannery Row if you... aren't already there.
+Cross the street to get on the ocean side of Cannery Row if you aren't already there.
 Walk out onto the little park area next to the Monterey Plaza Hotel.
-From there, you can watch sea otters, harbor seals and sea lions swimming in the kelp beds.Continue to 7 of 8 below.
+From there, you can watch sea otters, harbor seals and sea lions swimming in the kelp beds.

-Monterey Plaza Hotel
+Monterey Plaza Hotel (400 Cannery row)

 The Monterey Plaza is hands down the best place in town to have lunch.
 Go in through the front doors, down the stairs and follow the hallway to Schooner's Coastal Kitchen.
-Wait for a table on the outdoor patio, and you can watch kayakers, sea otters, and boats in the bay while you eat.Continue to 8 of 8 below.
+Wait for a table on the outdoor patio, and you can watch kayakers, sea otters, and boats in the bay while you eat.

-Also just past the hotel, a covered walkway passes overhead.
+Just past the hotel, a covered walkway passes overhead.
 There were once sixteen of these crossovers on Cannery Row, used to carry canned fish from the factory to the warehouse.
 This one is the only original left.